 The Simulink Editor Analysis menu

-to SLX files in a temporary directory.
-The XML comparison tool then
+.mdl files to SLX files in a temporary

-For more information on creating reports, see Select Simulink Models for XML Comparison.
+For more information on creating reports, see Select Simulink Models to Compare.

-The XML comparison report shows a hierarchical view of the portions of the two XML files that differ.
+The comparison report shows a hierarchical view of the portions of the two files that differ.
 The report does not show sections of the files that are identical.

 If the files are identical you see a message reporting there are no differences.

-If files have not been saved, you see an error message informing you that you must save modified or newly created models before running an XML comparison.
+If files have not been saved, you see an error message informing you that you must save modified or newly created models before running a comparison.

-Change detection in the Chawathe analysis is based on a scoring algorithm.
-Items match if their Chawathe score is above a threshold.
-The Simulink Report Generator implementation of Chawathe's algorithm uses a comparison pattern that defines the thresholds assigned to particular node types (e.g., "block").
-For more information, see How the Matching Algorithm Works (MATLAB Report Generator).
+Change detection is based on a scoring algorithm.
+Items match if their score is above a threshold.
+The tool's algorithm uses a comparison pattern that defines the thresholds assigned to particular node types (e.g., block).

-For more information on using the report, see Compare Simulink Model XML Files.
+For more information on using the report, see Compare Simulink Models.

-To control reverse annotation, see Display Items in Original Models.
+To control highlighting, see Display Differences in Original Models.

 To merge differences, see Merge Simulink Models from the Comparison Report.